kitbagjs/router/docs/advanced-concepts/route-narrowing.md

 router.route.key // "home" | "user" | "user.profile" | "user.settings"
 ```

-This can be narrowed by using the route key to check which route is the current route.
+This can be narrowed like any union in Typescript, by checking the route key.

 ```ts
 if(router.route.key === 'user') {